Tom Coughlin: Personal life

 Coughlin is the oldest of seven children.
 He and his wife Judy have two daughters, Keli and Katie, and two sons, Brian and Tim.
-Kate is married to former Giants lineman Chris Snee.
+Kate is married to former Giants guard Chris Snee.
 He has eleven grandchildren.
-Coughlin is a practicing Roman Catholic.
+Coughlin is a practicing Catholic.
 While with the Giants, Coughlin has been a resident of Park Ridge, New Jersey.
-Judy was diagnosed with progressive supranuclear palsy in 2021 and passed away on November 2, 2022.
+Judy was diagnosed with progressive supranuclear palsy in 2021 and died on November 2, 2022.

+Tim survived the 9/11 terrorist attacks, successfully evacuating his South Tower 60th floor office at Morgan Stanley.

 While on a USO–NFL coaches tour to Iraq in 2009, Coughlin and fellow coaches Jeff Fisher, Jon Gruden, Bill Cowher and John Harbaugh stayed in one of Saddam Hussein's former palaces.

 In 2012, Coughlin was awarded the third highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community while serving as the New York Giants head coach.

-In July 2016, Coughlin was hired to be a senior advisor to the NFL's football operations department, and on November 14, 2016, during half time of the game between the Giants and the Cincinnati Bengals at MetLife Stadium, Coughlin was inducted into the Giants' "Ring of Honor".
+On November 14, 2016, during half time of the game between the Giants and the Cincinnati Bengals at MetLife Stadium, Coughlin was inducted into the New York Giants Ring of Honor.
+On November 9, 2023, it was announced that Coughlin would be inducted into the Pride of the Jaguars.

 In January 2017, it was revealed that Coughlin had been re-hired by the Jacksonville Jaguars to be the team's executive vice president for football operations.
 In July 2017, Coughlin was awarded the Arents Award, which is Syracuse University's highest alumni honor.

-On July 30, 2020, Coughlin broke four ribs, punctured a lung, and needed stitches on his head, after a getting into a biking accident with a fellow biker.
+On July 30, 2020, Coughlin broke four ribs, punctured a lung, and needed stitches on his head, after getting into a biking accident with a fellow biker.

+Other work

+Coughlin has written three books about his time coaching the New York Giants.
+His first book, A Team To Believe In: Our Journey to the Super Bowl Championship, was released prior to the 2008 season after the Giants’ win in Super Bowl XLII.
+In March 2013, he released Earn the Right to Win: How Success in Any Field Starts with Superior Preparation.

+In February 2023, Coughlin released his third book: A Giant Win - Inside The New York Giants' Historic Upset Over The New England Patriots In Super Bowl XLII, co-written with Greg Hanlon, with Eli Manning writing the foreword.

+After former Giants player Antonio Pierce became the head coach of the Las Vegas Raiders, Coughlin was hired as a consultant for Pierce and the team.

+In 2023 and 2024, Coughlin was named a semifinalist for the Pro Football Hall of Fame.